venkat4545/Daily-Expenses/README.md

 # FoodDeliverySystem
 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run locally by:

 ### `npm start`